Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 #### Zookeeper
 The bitnami kafka helm chart comes with number of options.
 Kafka cluster can be configured with freshly minted Kraft/zookeeper service or with a existing  zookeeper service.

 A Kafka cluster where a fresh zookeeper service is desired can be configured with following parameters in values.yaml

     kraft:
-      enabled: false
+      enabled: false <--- Disabled Kraft
       existingClusterIdSecret: ""
       clusterId: ""
       controllerQuorumVoters: ""

     zookeeperChrootPath: ""
     zookeeper:
-      enabled: true
+      enabled: true <--- Zookeeper enabled
-      replicaCount: 3
+      replicaCount: 3 <--- Replica
       auth:
         client:
           enabled: false